outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - in this case, a pattern of over-prioritization errors would lead to fewer errors rather than more over-prioritization errors
         - example:
           - stupidly copying the human brain as a source of structures to implement in algorithms to copy methods of generating solutions also copies the errors of the human brain like bias
-          - copying physics structures like 'rules to prevent info processing error types' can help prevent this error of stupidly copying the brain structure as it is to minimize work of improving the output with structural modifications
+          - copying physics structures like efficiencies such as 'rules to filter out info processing error types' can help prevent this error of stupidly copying the brain structure as it is to minimize work of improving the output with structural modifications
             - rules like:
               - 'identifying lack of information or other resources required to solve a problem'
               - 'identifying its own assumptions that may not be constant'